DESTINATIONS · CALABRIA

 Artist Work Material Characteristics

-Giorgio de Chirico Ettore e Andromaca Bronze Metaphysical interpretation of Homer's tragedy.
+Giorgio de Chirico Ettore e Andromaca Bronze One of the most recognisable works associated with the MAB route.

-Salvador Dalí San Giorgio e il Drago Bronze Surrealist triumph of rationality over the unconscious.
+Salvador Dalí San Giorgio e il Drago Bronze A surrealist form that stands out strongly in the promenade setting.

 The Most Important Works in the Collection